 - Bery posted a long list of bank accounts, including PayPal in order for her to directly receive contributions from people.

 The only thing I wish would change is for Bery and other charitable causes to provide a more specific details, so that money contributors are informed of when a specific dog has adequate financial support.
-That way, we can help more dogs other dogs too.
+That way, we can help other dogs too.

 And just as a final note – this blog is read by so few people that Bery has nothing to worry about.
 The authorities here in El Salvador have bigger challenges to solve, with all of the gang murders and drug trafficking.
 They definitely don’t care about one woman trying to help dogs.
+And in reality, there is probably nothing bad going on behind the scenes.
+I applaud her success in helping dogs.